 - Embrace can store up to 14 hours of data on its internal memory.
 If Embrace memory fills up, it will stop recording.
 Physiological signals that were collected will not be overwritten with new data.

-- Internal Clock of the Embrace watch syncs with the time on a paired device.
+- The internal clock of the Embrace watch syncs with the time on a paired device.

 - Embrace is water-resistant for up to 1 meter/3 feet.
 It can be worn in the shower or swimming pool, so long as it does not come in contact with salt water.